James-R-Thomas/Basic-Old-School-Fantasy/Vault/Magic/Rules of Magic/Rules of  Magic.md

 ### Deity Disfavor

-Divine spell casters must be faithful to the tenets of their alignment, clergy, and religion.
+Divine spell casters must be faithful to the tenets of their [[Alignment]], clergy, and religion.
 If the character ever falls from favor with their deity, penalties (determined by the referee) may be imposed.
 These may include penalties to attack (-1), a reduction in spells, or being sent on a perilous quest.
 To regain favor, the character must perform some great deed for their deity (as determined by the referee), for example, donating magic items or gold, constructing a temple, converting many people to the religion, defeating a powerful enemy of the deity, etc.

 ### Spells and Deity Alignment

-A divine spellcaster may draw disfavor from their deity when casting spells (or their reversed versions) whose effects go against the deity’s alignment:
+A divine spellcaster may draw disfavor from their deity when casting spells (or their reversed versions) whose effects go against the deity’s [[Alignment]]:

 - **Lawful characters:** Will only use reversed spells in dire circumstances.
 - **Chaotic characters:** Will usually use reversed spells, only using the normal versions of spells to benefit allies of their religion.